top of page

 THE NEIGHBORHOOD

-Ferris Bueller’s residential neighborhood is a quintessential, cheerful neighborhood from the 1980’s with grassy lawns and tidy flowerbeds.
-We meander this somewhat quieter section of the land to find a small quick serve restaurant, ice cream shop, a walk-through attraction and the icon of the land: the Save Ferris Wheel.
+Ferris Bueller’s residential neighborhood is a quintessential, cheerful neighborhood from the 1980s with grassy lawns and tidy flowerbeds.
+Guests meander this somewhat quieter section of the land to find a small quick-serve restaurant, an ice cream shop, a walk-through attraction, and the icon of the land: the Save Ferris Wheel.

 The Bueller House – Walk-thru

-The first sight we get when entering the neighborhood is the stately home of the Buellers, with neatly manicured hedges ringing the front driveway.
-We are welcomed to come into the house and have a look around because we’re all Ferris’s friends here.
+The first sight guests see when entering the neighborhood is the stately home of the Buellers, with neatly manicured hedges ringing the front driveway.
+They are welcomed into the house and have a look around because they're all Ferris’s friends there.
 The entry foyer is filled with get-well flowers for Ferris.
-Steam billows out from the bathroom door; we can hear Ferris singing “Danke Shoen” in the shower.
-In the bedroom, we can push open the door and see the ingenious Rube Goldberg-esque invention Ferris made and even play with his interactive sound effect stereo.
+Steam billows out from the bathroom door; guests can hear Ferris singing “Danke Shoen” in the shower.
+In the bedroom, guests can push open the door and see the ingenious Rube Goldberg-esque invention Ferris made and even play with his interactive sound effects stereo.

 Save Ferris Wheel – D-ticket